Murder of T. Maniam: Murder

 On the early morning of 21 April 1999, 55-year-old former police officer T. Maniam was about to go to work.
 When he reached his car, he noticed that a truck was driving towards his car.
 Suddenly, the truck hit the back of Maniam’s car, and two men stepped out of the mysterious vehicle and took Maniam by surprise.

 Armed with blunt instruments, the two men went forward and attacked Maniam, who fell down and was brutally beaten until he died while he was lying on the road between his house and his neighbour's home in Phoenix Garden, Singapore.
 At the same time, from her bedroom window, Maniam’s elder stepdaughter Fairos, then aged 29, witnessed the horrifying scene of her father being beaten to death on the road outside her neighbour’s house, much to her shock.
 Fairos was not the only one who witnessed the gruesome crime.
-A maid named Aurea David and her employer, Geraldine Tan Poh Choo (陈惠珠 (Chén Huìzhū)), also saw what happened to Maniam.
+A maid named Aurea David and her employer, Geraldine Tan Poh Choo (陈惠珠 (Chén Huìzhū, Tân Hūi-chu)), also saw what happened to Maniam.

 After the short but swift attack, the two men left in their truck.
 An ambulance arrived at around 7.25 am, and the paramedics pronounced Maniam dead at the scene.
 Dr Teo Eng Swee, the forensic pathologist from the Health Sciences Authority, conducted an autopsy and found that the cause of Maniam’s death was due to severe head injuries.
 The base of Maniam’s skull was cracked from ear to ear, and there were at least four blows inflicted to the left side of his head and one to the right, and another to the neck.
 A part of Maniam’s right middle finger was also being hacked off by the blows as he raised his right hand to defend himself.
 Defensive injuries were also concentrated on his arms and hands.